 Extracting data (data collection and update) automatically from a web page to your Excel worksheet might be important for some jobs.
 Excel gives you the opportunity to collect data from a web page.
 This is one of the most used Excel features for those who use Excel for their data analysis job.
 If you are working for a financial analyst company, you might need to get or import daily stock prices from a website to your Excel workbook for analysis.
-In this article, I will show you how to extract data from a website to excel automatically in easy steps.
+In this article, I will show you how to extract data from a website to Excel automatically in easy steps.

 We will be using Excel’s From Web command in the Data ribbon to collect data from the web.
 For example, I want to collect data from this page.
-It is the webpage of the U.S Energy Information Administration showing the information on Petroleum prices.
+It is the webpage of the U.S Energy Information Administration showing information on Petroleum prices.

-In the beginning, we will provide the website information in excel.
+In the beginning, we will provide the website information in Excel.

 - First, go to the Data tab and select From Web in the Get & Transform Data group.

 - Then, insert the web URL in the From Web dialogue box.

 At this stage, we will proceed to the main part of extracting data.
 Let’s see how it works.

 - First, you will see the Navigator window.

 - Here, select the table from the Display Options.